openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

    -  Over-indexing data could actually make the database less performant (slower writes/updates)

--  History for models involved with enrollments, or anything that may have an effect on financial payments or transactions.
+-  History for models involved with enrollments, courses and course metadata, or data involving financial payments and transactions.

 -  History using django-simple-history